JoschkaSchulz/cordova-plugin-image-resizer/README.md

 ## Sample Code

-At the moment the plugin is only avaible on the android platform.
+At the moment the plugin is only avaible on the android and ios platform.

 ### resize